 We lease office space from Two North Riverside Plaza Joint Venture Limited Partnership, an entity affiliated with Mr. Zell, Chairman of our Board of Directors.
-Payments made in accordance with the lease agreement to this entity amounted to approximately \$1.4 million, \$1.4 million, and \$0.9 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Payments made in accordance with the lease agreement to this entity amounted to approximately \$1.4 million for the years ended December 31, 2015, 2014 and 2013.